Kamal-Eldin/ASR-TTS-Data-Collection/README.md

 1. Click "New Project" on the main page
 2. Enter a project name
+3. Choose input method:
-3. Select a CSV file with prompts (one prompt per row)
+   - **CSV Upload**: Select a CSV file with prompts (one prompt per row)
+   - **Multi-line Text**: Type or paste prompts directly (one per line)
+4. **Optional**: Check "Right-to-Left (RTL) Language" for Arabic, Hebrew, Persian, etc.
-4. Click "Create Project"
+5. Click "Create Project"

+#### RTL Language Support

+When creating projects for RTL languages:
+- Check the "Right-to-Left (RTL) Language" checkbox
+- The text input area will display in RTL format
+- Prompts will be properly formatted in the recording interface
+- UI labels remain in English for consistency

 ### Recording Audio